Integrating Signals with Cost Tracking

 If costs aren’t showing up linked to your signals:

-- Confirm signal is in trace: The signal must be emitted within the traced function
+- Confirm signal is in trace: The signal must be emitted within the traced function/scope

 Double-Counted Costs